-We welcome contacts by MSc and BSc students looking for our supervision during their final thesis projects.
-If you are interested in working with us, please first have read our Guidelines for Bachelor’s and Master’s theses.
-This document describes our expectations, and offers recommendations to help you identify a research topic aligned with our expertise.
+We welcome inquiries from BSc and MSc students interested in supervision for their final thesis projects.
+If you are interested in working with us, please first read our Guidelines for Bachelor’s and Master’s theses.
+This document outlines our expectations and provides guidance on identifying a thesis topic aligned with our expertise.

 20(1).webp